hellosunking/Ktrim/README.md

 options.
 You may need to refer to the manual of your library preparation kit for the adapter sequences.
 Note that in the current version of `Ktrim`, only 1 pair of adapters is allowed.

-Here are the built-in adapter sequences:
+Here are the built-in adapter sequences (the copyright should belong to the corresponding companies):

 ```
 Illumina TruSeq kits: